-In addition to the Coalition Application, the University of Washington requires one personal essay.
+In addition to the Coalition Application essay, the University of Washington requires one supplemental essay.
 Let’s start by taking a look at the prompt:

 Our families and communities often define us and our individual worlds.
 Community might refer to your cultural group, extended family, religious group, neighborhood or school, sports team or club, co-workers, etc. Describe the world you come from and how you, as a product of it, might add to the diversity of the UW.
 (200 words)

 In this guide, we’ll show you how to craft a University of Washington essay that demonstrates how your background has shaped your values.
 Let’s get started!

 Step One: Brainstorm